Wildfire Publications

 Mitigation Matters Research Award Program

 The Natural Hazards Center—with supplemental funding from the Federal Emergency Management Agency—established the Mitigation Matters Research Award Program to provide funding for researchers focused on natural hazard mitigation and other forms of risk reduction.
 This program is designed to support mitigation research that reduces loss of life and property by lessening the impact of disasters.
-Please see below for two Mitigation Matters reports focusing on wildfire mitigation.
+Please see below for three Mitigation Matters reports focusing on wildfire mitigation.

 MM19 | Fire-Resistant and Energy-Efficient Fungi-Based Building Materials: Towards Hazard-Mitigating Housing (2024) Xijin Zhang